 The show must go on

-The author is a columnist of the JoongAng Ilbo.
+The author is an industry 1 team of the JoongAng Ilbo.